Vic-rider/countries-speaking-languages/README.md

 ## Usage

-To include Countries-speaking-languages, require it:
+To include Countries-speaking-languages, require or import it:

- // in JavaScript
+in JavaScript
 ```js
 CountriesSpeakingLanguage = require('countries-speaking-languages');
 ```

- // in TypeScript
+in TypeScript
 ```ts
 import { CountriesSpeakingLanguage } from "countries-speaking-languages";
 ```